tmobile/magentaA11y/_checklist-native/menu.md

 ## Android

 ### Name
-- Name describes the purpose of the control
+- Name describes the purpose of the control (Ex: opens settings menu or closes menu), with additional label description if needed.
-- Programmatic name matches the visible text label (if any)

 - **Android Views**
   - `android:text` XML attribute
-  - Optional: use `contentDescription` for a more descriptive name, depending on type of view and for elements (icons) without a visible label
+  - Use `contentDescription`, depending on type of view and for elements (icons) without a visible label
   - `contentDescription` overrides `android:text`
   - Use `labelFor` attribute to associate the visible label with the control
-- **Android Compose**
+- **Jetpack Compose**
-  - Compose uses semantics properties to pass information to accessibility services.
+  - Compose uses semantics properties to pass information to accessibility services
-  - The built-in Button composable will fill the semantics properties with information inferred from the composable by default.
+  - The built-in `DropdownMenuItem` composable will fill the semantics properties with information inferred from the composable by default
-  - Optional: use `contentDescription` for a more descriptive name to override the default visible label of the button text.
+  - Optional: use `contentDescription` for a more descriptive name to override the default text label of the `DropdownMenuItem` composable
   - Example specification of contentDescription in compose: `modifier = Modifier.semantics { contentDescription = "" }`

 ### Role
+- Required: Screen reader user is confined inside a menu, communicating a modal is present if hiding content underneath it
 - When not using native controls (custom controls), roles will need to be manually coded.
 - **Android Views**
-  - Standard button or ImageButton
+  - `android.view.Menu`
-- **Android Compose**
+- **Jetpack Compose**
-  - Standard `Button` composable
+  - `DropdownMenu`, `ExposedDropdownMenuBox`

 ### Groupings
-- Group visible label with button (if applicable) to provide a programmatic name for the button
+- Visible label, if any, is grouped with the menu button in a single swipe
 - Group label with data to ensure reading order is logical.
 (Not label, label, data, data)

 - **Android Views**
   - `ViewGroup`
   - Set the container object's `android:screenReaderFocusable` attribute to true, and each inner object's `android:focusable` attribute to false.
 In doing so, accessibility services can present the inner elements' `contentDescription` or names, one after the other, in a single announcement.
-- **Android Compose**
+- **Jetpack Compose**
+  - When use built-in Composable `DropdownMenuItem` in `DropdownMenu`, then it has the default grouping with the elements inside.
-  - `Modifier.semantics(mergeDescendants = true) {}` is equivalent to `importantForAccessibility` when compared to android views
+  - Use `Modifier.semantics(mergeDescendants = true) {}` when work on the customized menu items
   - `FocusRequester.createRefs()` helps to request focus to inner elements with in the group

 ### State
+- Expandable menus
+  - State must be announced - expands/collapses, opens/closes.
+Add logic and announcement to the programmatic name for the state
+  - If "opens" or "closes" is not included in the name, the expands/collapses state must be announced
 - **Android Views**
   - Active: `android:enabled=true`
   - Disabled: `android:enabled=false`.
 Announcement: disabled
-- **Android Compose**
+- **Jetpack Compose**
   - Active: default state is active and enabled.
-Use `Button(enabled = true)` to specify explicitly
+Use `DropdownMenuItem(enabled = true)` to specify explicitly
-  - Disabled:  `Button(enabled = false)` announces as disabled
+  - Disabled:  `DropdownMenuItem(enabled = false)` announces as disabled
   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled
   - Use `modifier = Modifier.semantics { stateDescription = "" }` to have a customized state announcement